Sealants vs. Fillings: What’s the Difference?

 What Are The Different Types Of Dental Fillings?

-- Composite Fillings – At Snodgrass-King Dentistry offices, we offer both composite and amalgam fillings.
+- Composite Fillings: At Snodgrass-King Dentistry offices, we offer both composite and amalgam fillings.
 Composite fillings are made with tooth-colored material made from porcelain.
 So, if you want a more natural-looking smile, composite fillings might be the right option for you.

 Is Dental Filling Painful?

 Although they may sound scary, tooth filling procedures are rarely painful at all.
 Since tooth fillings don’t usually involve the gums or nerves, there is minimal discomfort associated with the procedure.
-Just in case, however, your dentists will usually numb the area before starting the procedure.
+Just in case, however, your dentist will usually numb the area before starting the procedure.

 Finishing The Procedure